Breath of Fire: Dragon Quarter: Plot

 Humanity has fled the devastated surface to the underground where the upper classes inhabit higher levels with better air.
 Ryu is a low level citizen who rebels against the government to save the life of Nina, who cannot survive underground due to experimental surgery to convert her into an air purification machine.
 Ryu can transform into a dragon.

-Ryu's must ascend with Nina and the ever-watchful Lin from a kilometer below ground to the surface, traversing dark passageways and fending off encounters.
+Ryu must ascend with Nina and the ever-watchful Lin from a kilometer below ground to the surface, traversing dark passageways and fending off encounters.
 On the lowest levels are those with low D-ratios; as one ascends the inhabitants' D-ratio increases.
 D-ratio determines social status.
 The highest D-ratio a human can achieve is 1/4 - this is the Dragon Quarter of the title, a one in four chance of linking with an available dragon.

 There are two subplots; the first concerns the six mysterious rulers of the underground world, ubiquitous in their ability to acquire and act on information.
 These rulers reveal a legend that a boy with the power to become a dragon will return the world to the surface.
 The second subplot is a rivalry between Ryu and Bosch, an entitled, monomaniacal elitist.
 Bosch initially uses Ryu as his lackey to increase his rank, but inadvertently releases Ryu's ability to become a dragon.
 Seeing this power, Bosch undergoes dragon fusion and gains the ability to also become a dragon.